-As acting CTO of CSCI, Anderson is charged with making recommendations to the CFO and CEO.
-Before he does that, he holds regular meetings with the systems operation lead and the systems development lead.
+As CTO of CSCI, Anderson is charged with making recommendations to the CFO and CEO.
+Before he does that, he holds regular meetings with the systems operations lead and the systems development lead.
 They collectively determine whether the hardware has become outdated and if the current base of developers is capable of accessing or modifying the code.

 “If we get to the point where I can’t find hardware or we no longer have the development expertise, we get an uncomfortable feeling that we’re accepting more risk than we should,” said Anderson.
 “My CEO doesn’t like to accept risk at a time when economic factors are affecting small businesses.”